 We are a British based Limited company founded by PhDs combining expertise in Machine Learning, Deep Learning, Data Science, Remote Sensing, Planetary Science and Space Engineering.
 We are backed by the world's leading talent investor and have been developing our deep technology since 2016.
 Our flagship product is the innovative Predictive Crop Yield Index insurance based on machine learning analysis of satellite, soil and weather data.
 Currently available in Turkey and Ukraine, this is area crop yield index insurance which covers the entire country with insurance coverage for multiple crops at ilçe level (also offered at province level) in Turkey and at rayon level (also offered at oblast level) in Ukraine.
 Request a two-part report for more information including insurance pricing and payout accuracy information using the form below.
+Using our machine learning technology we can also predict crop yields well before harvest for eight crops in Ukraine, including sunflower, wheat and maize, at rayon, oblast and national level.

 Dr Steven R Tsitas